kayprogrammer/bidout-auction-v2/README.md

-# bidout-auction-v2
+# BIDOUT AUCTION V2 (WORK IN PROGRESS)
-A simple bidding api built with sanic
+A simple auction api built with sanic